Cooper's hawk: Hunting methods

+Cooper's hawks are known as bold and aggressive predators.
+Given their dietary habits, these hawks bore a poor reputation well into the 20th century, with one account describing the species as "noxious", an "avian outlaw", and "a relentless tyrant and murderer of small birds".
+Another describes the species as "bloodthirsty" and a "villain".
+Early accounts underestimated the opportunistic nature of Cooper's hawks' hunting behavior and provided little insight into the actual effect the hawks have on their prey.

-If it sees birds when flying, a hunting hawk does not fly directly to them but instead circles around to available trees and bushes often perching for a few moments before launching its attack.
-If birds become aware of it, the hawk will tend to quickly gain height in hopes of intercepting some prey.
-It was found compared to some other North American raptors who are more likely to watch for prey on the ground and/or in the open, that Cooper's hawk had a rather enlarged binocular field.
+If it sees birds when flying, a hunting hawk does not fly directly to them, but instead circles around to available trees and bushes, often perching for a few moments before launching its attack.
+If birds become aware of it, the hawk tends to gain height quickly in hopes of intercepting some prey.
+Compared to some other North American raptors that are more likely to watch for prey on the ground and/or in the open, Cooper's hawks had a rather enlarged binocular field.
 During hunts, these hawks may suddenly alight when detecting an available mammal.
-Sometimes, Cooper's hawks will engage in tandem hunts with one dashing around after the prey while another waits on the other side of a tree trunk or wooded thicket.
-Many birds are caught when they inadvertently fly around a tree where a hawk is inconspicuously perched.
-Young Cooper's are impetuous about crashing into bushes after prey, sometimes even into thorny cover such as barberries, whereas adults are said to be more "prudent".
+Sometimes, Cooper's hawks engage in tandem hunts with one dashing around after the prey, while another waits on the other side of a tree trunk or wooded thicket.
+Many birds are caught when they inadvertently fly around a tree where a hawk is perched inconspicuously.
+Young Cooper's hawks are impetuous about crashing into bushes after prey, sometimes even into thorny cover such as barberries, whereas adults are said to be more "prudent".
 They may chase prey into cover or from bush to bush.
-The first instance of non-piratical scavenging on carrion was recorded when a Cooper's hawk was seen eating at a white-tailed deer (Odocoileus virginianus) carcass.
+The first instance of nonpiratical scavenging on carrion was recorded when a Cooper's hawk was seen eating at a white-tailed deer (Odocoileus virginianus) carcass.